Woman found shot in the abdomen early Tuesday in Warren

 WARREN

-A Vienna woman, 21, arrived at an apartment on South Feederle Avenue Southeast early New Year’s Day with a gunshot wound to the stomach, but police were unsure how it happened.
+A Vienna woman, 21, arrived at an apartment on South Feederle Avenue SE early New Year’s Day with a gunshot wound to the stomach, but police were unsure how it happened.

 Police went to the home in the 2300 block at 3:35 a.m and found the woman on the couch conscious but short of breath.
 The person who called 911 said the victim walked into the house with the wound.